-Texas couple left daughter at home for days to travel to Illinois for rock concert, cops say
+Texas couple left daughter at home for days to travel to Michigan for rock concert, cops say

-A Texas couple’s fun-filled road trip ended with them in handcuffs on Monday after police said officers discovered they left their 11-year-old daughter home alone for days so they could attend a concert in Illinois.
+A Texas couple’s fun-filled road trip ended with them in handcuffs on Monday after police said officers discovered they left their 11-year-old daughter home alone for days so they could attend a concert in Michigan.

 John Guerrero, 48, and Virginia Yearnd, 39, were arrested at their Houston home after they traveled to Detroit to see the English rock band Godflesh, the Houston Chronicle reported.
 Guerrero and Yearnd’s 11-year-old daughter had been home along since last Wednesday.